josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Exit criteria_:

-- You have created flight delays summary global table, which can be queried from Power BI Desktop.
+- You have created flight delays summary global table, which can be queried from Power BI Desktop

 ## Exercise 7: Visualizing in Power BI Desktop